AsifBrohi/DE_youtube_api/README.md

 ## Database Schema

-When looking at the raw CSV youtube data, I had to normalise the data into 3rd Normal Form and this resulted in the schema shown below.
+After carefully analyzing the raw CSV data from YouTube, a systematic normalization process was performed to transform the data into a highly organized structure following the principles of the 3rd Normal Form.
+The result of this meticulous effort is a refined schema that optimizes data integrity, reduces redundancy, and improves overall data quality.
+By normalizing the data, we have achieved a streamlined and efficient representation of the YouTube dataset, enabling more accurate and insightful analysis of key metrics and relationships within the channel's content.

 ![Model databases - Page 1 (1)](https://github.com/AsifBrohi/DE_youtube_api/assets/52333702/208ea18a-5f22-4627-b37a-787c98fc20fd)